 No matter how large or small, continuous security enforcement is critical in any organisation.
-Viruses don't care how big your business is.
+Viruses and cybercriminals don't care how big your business is.
 They attack indiscriminately.
 You must be able to handle a malicious attack just as capably as a larger organisation with more resources to throw at the problem.

 Protect your data

 This means not only keeping your strategic information - like your pricing strategy - secure, but also protecting the personal information of your staff, suppliers and customers.
 This is especially important as the GDPR enforces data protection and privacy relating to such information.